ENCCS/julia-for-hpda/content/regression.rst

    MLJDecisionTreeInterface, DataFrames, CSV and HTTP.

    Try some different models to model the data.
 You can list available models as follows at the end of the script.
+   For some models you may have to install the package mentioned and an MLJ interface (MLJDecisionTreeInterface, MLJScikitLearnInterface or similar).

    .. code-block:: julia